-If you are on the UK Visas and Immigration (UKVI) list of 'low-risk' nationals, you are not required to submit evidence of your funds with your application, but will be required to provide it requested at a later date.
-Please see low risk nationals for more information
+If you are a national of a country listed on the UKVI list of 'low-risk' nationals, you are not required to submit evidence of your funds with your application.
+However, the UKVI can request that you provide this evidence at any point during the application process.
+Please see low risk nationals for more information.

 Note: Part months are counted as full months by UK Visas & Immigration.
 Therefore if your course is 4 months and 2 weeks in length, UK Visas and Immigration will require you to show 5 months of living costs.
 All evidence should be original and meet all the criteria as stipulated in the Tier 4 guidance notes.

 You must show evidence of the funds available.